zhangpengNJU/ASSENT/README.md

 #form:["project name",start version, end version,[skiped versions list]]
 ~~~

+* The results of RQ1 are in /RQ1-3/results.
+The name of CSV shows the index of projects (e.g., 0j.csv->Chart, 16j.csv->Time).
+The first row of CSV shows the version of projects.
+The remain rows show ['SC','BC','MS','SMS','CMS','RMS','COS']'s OP value, correspondly.
 ### RQ4: Using automatic test suites to compare MTEs

 * Run the script by